WukoSiric/weather-aggregation-system/README.md

 The output of these tests are all in the Tests folder.

 ## Integration Testing
+**IMPORTANT: DO NOT SEND ANY REQUESTS TO THE SERVER WHILE INTEGRATION TESTING.
+THIS WILL CAUSE THE TESTS TO FAIL.**

 Integration testing is done with the script files provided in the root folder.
 The entire suite of integration tests can be ran with the following command:
 ```
 make integration